-The Companies Act (Cap.
-386), enacted in Malta, requires the directors to prepare financial statements for each financial year which give a true and fair view of the financial position of the Company as at the end of the financial year and of the profit or loss for that year.
+The Maltese Companies Act (Cap.
+386) requires the directors to prepare financial statements for each financial year which give a true and fair view of the financial position of the Company as at the end of the financial year and of the profit or loss for that year.